bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Freeway panel.
+* Delay presence exit opacity transitions for non-opacity transitions.
+* Only prolong realistic presence transitions on enter, not exit.
-* Delay presence transitions to accommodate longer cube transitions?
+* Delay cubes for presence transition exit.
+Need to first calculate presence exit transition times.
-* Figure out if cube staggering is a performance hit.

 # Investigative TODO:
 * Why does Google search have show text as title?